paleolimbot/geos/cran-comments.md

-This release fixes bugs that were identified in the previous release and adds features that became available in GEOS 3.11.0.
+This release fixes the address sanitizer issue identified by the clang sanitizer check.

 ## R CMD check results